FLIF-hub/node-flif/README.md

 var nodeFLIF = require('node-flif');

 var encodeParams = {
-    input: '/path/to/input-file.png', // Only accepts PNG, PNM, PPM, PGM, PBM, PAM
-    output: '/where/to/store/output-file.flif',
+    // Required encoding parameters
+    input: '/path/to/input-file.png',    // Must end in one of these: .png, .pnm, .ppm, .pgm, .pbm, .pam
+    output: '/path/to/output-file.flif', // Must end in .flif
+    // Common optional encoding parameters
     overwrite: false,       // Set to true to overwrite existing files on output (default is false)
     effort: 60,             // 0 = fast/poor compression, 100 = slowest/best? (default is 60)
     interlace: 'auto',      // true, false, or 'auto' (interlacing except on tiny images) (default is 'auto')